riversdark/molmapnets/README.md

 ## Install

-First you need to install MolMap and ChemBench, then
+First you need to install MolMap and ChemBench (you can find the detailed installation guide [here](https://github.com/shenwanxiang/bidd-molmap#installation), then simply

 `pip install molmapnets`